Fort McMurray: The annual Sunday school picnic was held on June 22. A good number attended and the gospel was faithfully presented.

 Iguala: Abisai and Carmen Vieyra have moved here.
 Please pray for them and their two small children in this period of adjustment.
 They join Duncan and Anna Beckett in this growing work.
 Marcus Cain had four meetings on assembly truth, while Jairo Gracia (Hermosillo) had meetings for children.
 Three believers obeyed the Lord in baptism.

 Santiago Ixcuintla: The new hall was inaugurated at the end of June with a two-day conference.
-David Alves, Sr., Marcus Cain, Shad Kember, Jonathan Seed, and Paul Thiessen helped in the ministry and gospel preaching.
+Marcus Cain, Shad Kember, Jonathan Seed, and Paul Thiessen helped in the ministry and gospel preaching.
 Paul Thiessen remained for a week, helping James Dyck and Jesse Klein with special gospel meetings.
 Jamer Rodriguez and Carlos Castaño, from Colombia, have come for several months to help in construction work and distribution of literature in the needy state of Nayarit.

 Ballykeel (Mourne), Co.
 Down: The assembly was encouraged with good attendance at their annual conference on June 27.
 Profitable ministry was given by Walter Boyd, Brian Currie, Brian Glendinning, Robin McKeown, and Jackie Palmer.